oroinc/documentation/book/getting_started_book/installation.rst

 ---------------------------

-Create an empty database, such that its values correspond to the :ref:`configuration parameters <book-installation-github-clone-configuration-params>` starting with ``database_``.
+Create an empty database, such that its values correspond to the :ref:`configuration parameters <configuration-parameters>` starting with ``database_``.

 .. note::